 Orem, Utah 84058

-Be advised that a second violation will not only result in removal from the network but requires and a personal meeting with you, your supervisor and the UVU IT dept. Any appeals to this policy should be directed first to ATSC and then to President’s Council or for students through the appeal process outlined for them.
+Be advised that a second violation will not only result in removal from the network but requires a personal meeting with you, your supervisor and the UVU IT department.
+Any appeals to this policy should be directed first to ATSC and then to President’s Council or, for students, through the appeal process outlined for them.

 I have read and understand the above information and will not violate the policy again.